two-trick-pony-NL/Frankly/README.md

 ## Installation

 #### Set up:
-- You'll need a configfile named `Env_Settings.cfg`  that containt the API keys to the services used (Twilio, Sendgrid and some other API').
+- You'll need a configfile named `Env_Settings.cfg`  that containt the API keys to the services used (Twilio and some other API').
 - Upon startup the server will load in these keys so it can function
 - You'll need an SQL server to store records.
 Connection details are also added to the env_settings file, however SQLite can be used as well